Pearce, Donaldson home runs push Blue Jays past Orioles | CBC Sports

 After getting his 500th career hit in the second inning, Pearce put Toronto up 2-0 in the third with a two-run shot off Dylan Bundy (0-1) on a 3-0 pitch.
 It marked the first time in his career that Pearce, who's had three separate stints with the Orioles, homered in three consecutive games.

-It was 2-1 in the ninth before Curtis Granderson drew a bases-loaded walk and Donaldson followed with his fourth career slam, a shot to center off rookie Nestor Cortes Jr.

 J.A.
 Happ (2-1) struck out nine in six innings, allowing one run and five hits.
-The right-hander was 0-3 against the Orioles last season.
+He was 0-3 against the Orioles last season.

 Manny Machado hit a third-inning homer for the Orioles, who went 0 for 12 with runners in scoring position and stranded 12.